Griffith Park: Wildlife

 An adult mountain lion, named P-22, inhabited the park from 2012 to 2022.
 An image of the cougar was captured on an automatic camera.
 P-22 is likely not the first mountain lion to have taken up residence in Griffith Park, although the duration of his stay was remarkably long.
 A mountain lion's body was found in Griffith Park sometime in 1996 or 1997, after being hit by a vehicle.
 Another mountain lion was sighted several times in Griffith Park in 2004 and rangers found evidence (including deer remains) to support its presence there.

 An urban ecologist monitors wildlife within the park.
 The ecologist has also been conducting a raptor study in the communities surrounding the park through volunteers since 2017.
 Permanent signs on the Griffith Park Observatory deck warn of rattlesnakes in the surrounding area.

-Coyotes abound in Griffith Park and are generally active at night.
+Urban coyotes abound in Griffith Park and are generally active at night.
 Park visitors report frequent sightings during the day and have had their dogs attacked by coyotes.
 Visitors are strongly discouraged from feeding Griffith Park coyotes including near "the base of Fern Canyon, where up to eight coyotes per day are present more or less continuously."

+The newly created habitat of a Miyawaki forest near the Bette Davis Picnic Area has attracted Western toads from the Los Angeles River.